Commission to again discuss Maclean proposal for animal shelter operations

 Maclean proposal for assuming some city animal services on commission agenda again

 Their proposal has changed since originally being submitted in February.
+Initially, Maclean proposed to take over only shelter adoption services, but is now proposing to take over all shelter operations.

 Since then, there have been multiple public meetings and discussions between city and Maclean officials.